coleifer/peewee/docs/peewee/quickstart.rst

     >>> uncle_bob.save() # bob is now stored in the database 1

-When you call :py:meth:`Model.save`, the number of rows modified is returned.
+.. note:: When you call :py:meth:`~Model.save`, the number of rows modified is returned.

-You can also add a person by calling the :py:meth:`Model.create` method.
-When you call :py:meth:`~Model.create`, peewee will return an instance of the model class.
+You can also add a person by calling the :py:meth:`~Model.create` method, which returns a model instance:

 .. code-block:: pycon

     >>> grandma = Person.create(name='Grandma', birthday=date(1935, 3, 1), is_relative=True)
     >>> herb = Person.create(name='Herb', birthday=date(1950, 5, 5), is_relative=False)

-Let's say we want to change Grandma's name to be a little more specific:
+To update a value, modify it and call :py:meth:`~Model.save` to persist the changes.
+Here we will change Grandma's name and then save the changes in the database:

 .. code-block:: pycon